Hdr_int_areas My_image

 Location: Texas

 The Barnett Shale Trend of the Fort Worth Basin is the premier onshore North American gas play.
 Over 3,700 gas wells are producing 1.1 Bcf of gas per day in what is the largest gas field in Texas.
-PPI has a working interest in over 40 successful Barnett wells and continues to acquire acreage blocks for future development.
-With current leasehold interests in Parker, Tarrant, Johnson, Bosque and Hamilton counties, PPI maintains a strong position in the Barnett Shale trend.
+Palo has a working interest in over 40 successful Barnett Shale wells and continues to seek acreage blocks for future development.
+With current leasehold interests in Parker, Tarrant, Johnson, Bosque and Hamilton counties, Palo maintains a strong position in the Barnett Shale trend.

 Permian Basin